PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 #### Obtaining an access key

 To talk to the API, you need an API key.
 This key is used to authenticate with the API.
-To create a new access key, go to the [Key management](https://portal.us-east-1.mbedcloud.com/access/keys) page in the mbed Cloud Portal.
+To create a new access key, go to the [Manage access](https://portal.us-east-1.mbedcloud.com/access/keys) page in the mbed Cloud Portal.

 Click **Create API Key** to create a new API key, and give it a descriptive name.